StefanBratanov/chotto/README.md

                             A text which would be used as a seed to generate random secrets in the background.
-There will be several layers of randomness on top of this text, so there is no need to worry about its uniqueness or keeping it a secret.
+There will be several layers of randomness on top of this text, but it's RECOMMENDED to forget it forever!
   -h, --help                Show this help message and exit.
       --output-directory=<outputDirectory>
                             The directory where the outputs of the ceremony